 Planning the House

 Before we could get started building though there was lots of planning.
 We bought 30 acres of land in March 2014 and spend the next year thinking about house plans and layouts that would be best for our family.
 Our family has lived in three totally different houses, so by that point we sort of knew what we wanted.
 We bought some home design software and I spent a lot of time playing around with floor plans and room dimensions.
 When we had nailed down our layout we had the official building plans drawn up by someone local.
 Tony and I decided to build a 1650 square foot raised bungalow.
-Planning for the house also included lots of reading to become familiar with the building code and home construction, and then getting many different quotes and nailing down a budget.
+Planning for the house also included lots of reading to become familiar with the building code in our area (we live in Ontario, Canada) and home construction, and then getting many different quotes and nailing down a budget.

 Weeks 1-3: Foundation